News

 A comparison of school disciplinary approaches on the We Are Teachers website depicts a student who “had an intense morning at home” and is late to school.

 It presents one scenario, in which the student’s teacher reprimands him for being late.
-He then gets into a fight in the cafeteria, upon which “school security intervenes … [he] ends up in juvenile detention for the day, missing valuable class time and gaining a record.”
+He then gets into a fight in the cafeteria, upon which “school security intervenes ... [and he] ends up in juvenile detention for the day, missing valuable class time and gaining a record.”

 In contrast to that “traditional discipline” scenario, We Are Teachers presents the restorative discipline approach, in which the student arrives late to school but is “greeted warmly by staff who notice his distress.”
-After “a small incident with a peer,” he is helped to dialogue with the other student, then “helps in a community project, which improves his mood and bonds with peers.”
+After “a small incident with a peer,” he is helped to dialogue with the other student, then “helps in a community project, which improves his mood” and enables him to bond with peers.

-The Newburgh, New York, Enlarged City School District website outlines a typical district policy that emphasizes the use of “restorative circles,” where everyone involved in an incident or situation comes together to hear others and be heard.
+The Newburgh Enlarged City School District website outlines a typical district policy that emphasizes the use of “restorative circles,” in which everyone involved in an incident or situation comes together to hear others and be heard.

 Teachers, counselors, and administrators can be trained to participate in the circles.

-Many districts maintain full-time restorative justice staff; Newburgh’s Board of Education recently voted to pay its program director more than $121,000 annually.
+Many districts maintain full-time restorative justice staff; the Newburgh Board of Education recently voted to pay its program director more than $121,000 annually.

 The New York City public school district spent about $97 million on restorative justice employees in the past decade, according to a July report from the conservative Manhattan Institute think tank.

-Most parents aren’t aware of restorative justice policies, which may be downplayed to maintain low suspension rates and high graduation rates, said Bob Capano, a retired New York teacher.
+Most parents are not aware of restorative justice policies, which may be downplayed to maintain low suspension rates and high graduation rates, said Bob Capano, a retired teacher in New York state.

 “Any information [on how the disruptive students were dealt with] is kept behind closed doors,” he said.
 “Anyone with common sense would see something is wrong.”

-In Newburgh, several parents have expressed frustration, on Facebook, with district discipline policies.
+In Newburgh, several parents have expressed frustration on Facebook about district discipline policies.

-The mother of a middle school student said she had complained about her son getting punched in the face after accidentally bumping into a fellow student, and was told, “If he didn’t bump him, he wouldn’t [have] gotten punched in [the] face.”
+The mother of a middle school student said she had complained about her son getting punched in the face after accidentally bumping into a fellow student, and was told that if her son “didn’t bump him, he wouldn’t [have] gotten punched in [the] face.”

-The Epoch Times reached out to the New York City, Newburgh, and Schenectady school districts but did not receive a response.
+The New York City, Newburgh, and Schenectady school districts did not respond to requests for comment.

 Race ‘Risk Ratios’

-In early 2014, President Barack Obama issued a “Dear Colleague” letter, announcing K-12 public schools could lose federal funding in accordance with civil rights laws if they disproportionately suspended black students.
+In early 2014, the Department of Education and Department of Justice issued a “Dear Colleague” letter, announcing that K–12 public schools could lose federal funding in accordance with civil rights laws if they disproportionately suspended black students.

-As an alternative to suspension, he wrote, “successful programs may incorporate a wide range of strategies to reduce misbehavior and maintain a safe learning environment, including conflict resolution, restorative practices, counseling, and structured systems of positive interventions.”
+As an alternative to suspension, the departments wrote, “successful programs may incorporate a wide range of strategies to reduce misbehavior and maintain a safe learning environment, including conflict resolution, restorative practices, counseling, and structured systems of positive interventions.”

 Students prepare for the first day of classes at Yorba Middle School in Orange, Calif., on Aug.
 16, 2023.
 (John Fredricks/The Epoch Times)